sopra-fs24-group-42/server/README_inProgress.md

 Please find a reference to a file here: [Stomp Controller](https://github.com/sopra-fs24-group-42/server/blob/main/src/main/java/ch/uzh/ifi/hase/soprafs24/controller/StompController.java)

 ### Websocket Service <a id="websocket-service"></a>
+Websocket Service includes the logic that regulates broadcast of a lobby to client.
+In the function broadcastLobby we check is lobby is null at first to ensure that it exists and can be found in the database.
+Further, the dictionary is created by mapping the player information to its username.
+After setting the destination we can send the data with updations back to the client so the players can see game outcomes.
 Please find a reference to a file WebsocketService.java here: [Websocket Service](https://github.com/sopra-fs24-group-42/server/blob/main/src/main/java/ch/uzh/ifi/hase/soprafs24/service/WebsocketService.java)

 ### Setup Controller <a id="setup-controller"></a>